 2018 was another brilliant year for birding in Beijing.
+At least 379 species were reliably recorded in the capital.
 The growing number of observers and improved observer awareness are almost certainly responsible for the increasing number of unusual records.
 This is a summary of the records of rare and scarce birds of which I am aware.
 It is unlikely to be comprehensive.
 If you know of any records of rare or scarce species in 2018 that are not included, please contact me.
 My gratitude goes to everyone who has reported sightings over the last 12 months and especially to Paul Holt and XiaoPT for their contributions to this summary.

-2018 started strnongly with the JAPANESE THRUSH (Turdus cardis, 乌灰鸫) remaining in the Agricultural Exhibition Center Gardens until 3 March at least, and unseasonal records of COLLARED CROW (Corvus torquatus, 白颈鸦) and CHINESE THRUSH (Turdus mupinensis, 宝兴歌鸫) at Dashihe all on 1st (the former seen on and off until 20th at least).
+2018 started strongly with the JAPANESE THRUSH (Turdus cardis, 乌灰鸫) remaining in the Agricultural Exhibition Center Gardens until 3 March at least, and unseasonal records of COLLARED CROW (Corvus torquatus, 白颈鸦) and CHINESE THRUSH (Turdus mupinensis, 宝兴歌鸫) at Dashihe all on 1st (the former seen on and off until 20th at least and the latter the first winter record for the capital).
 PALLAS’S ROSEFINCHES (Carpodacus roseus, 北朱雀) and GULDENSTADT’S (WHITE-WINGED) REDSTARTS (Phoenicurus erythrogastrus, 红腹红尾鸲) were on site in relatively low numbers at Lingshan (Oscar Campbell).

 A BLACK-THROATED TIT (Aegithalos concinnus, 红头长尾山雀) of uncertain origin was in the grounds of Tsinghua University on 3rd and six or seven YELLOW-BROWED BUNTINGS (Emberiza chrysophrys, 黄眉鹀), scarce in the capital, were at the Summer Palace on 6th (The City Green Island Birdwatching Group of the China Birdwatching Society via XiaoPT).

-A male CHAFFINCH (Fringilla coelebs, 苍头燕雀), a scarce species in Beijing, was at the Agricultural Exhibition Centre gardens on 7th (Stefan Andrew) and a lingering BROWN-EARED BULBUL (Microscelis amaurotis, 栗耳短脚鹎) was at Beihai Park on 10th, with four there on 25th (Beijing Feiyu).
+A male CHAFFINCH (Fringilla coelebs, 苍头燕雀), a scarce species in Beijing, was at the Agricultural Exhibition Centre gardens on 7th (Stefan Andrew) and a lingering BROWN-EARED BULBUL (Microscelis amaurotis, 栗耳短脚鹎) was at Beihai Park on 7th (Niao Pan) with four there on 10th (Beijing Feiyu) and 25th (Beijing Feiyu).

 13th produced a surprise in the form of a BROWN ACCENTOR (Prunella fulvescens, 褐岩鹨) at Yanhecheng, Mentougou District (Li Zhaonan et al, Friends of Nature Birdwatching Group).